 Pelmeni dumplings were originally a food for Siberian hunters who would embark on long exhibitions in the winter.
 They would carry giant sacks of frozen pelmeni with them which they then boiled in melted snow sometimes with the addition of whatever meat was available out in the wild to flavour the broth.

 Saimin is recognisable for its thin noodles and a clear dashi broth with green onions, kamaboko (fish cakes) and often also ham or pork (char sit).

 As an island nation between continents, Hawaii has seen countless waves of immigration and new cultural influences over the years - and these different groups have had a profound impact on Hawaiian cuisine.

 Made up of a mix of cultures including Chinese, Japanese, Thai and Filipino, the result has been different culinary influences on Hawaii’s cuisine.
 It has become such a staple of the island’s cuisine that it can be found at coffee shops, in instant packets and even on the McDonald’s menu in Hawaii!

-This one appears on our Israeli course and is an Iraqi take on the deep-fried lamb dumplings popular across the middle east which are then poached in a clear, sour broth that is acidulated with lemon.
+This one appears on our Taste of Tel Aviv program and is an Iraqi take on the deep-fried lamb dumplings popular across the middle east which are then poached in a clear, sour broth that is acidulated with lemon.

 You’ll find several variations across the Middle East, but on the course Chef Tomer makes a version where the dumplings are made with chewy semolina dough.
 Encased in each Kubbeh is a pocket of spiced meat inside blended with onion, garlic, cumin, black pepper and coriander.